georgiee/coding-for-kids/slides.md

 ![fit](images/03-how/wonder-app.jpg)

 ---
-^ On the other hand there is Blockly.

-^ Blockly offers more of a coding experience by using blocks with text to make programs.
+^ There is also an app where you have more of a coding experience.

 ^ This gives the kid a focus on their own creativity.